 Get in touch with them and let them know that you’d like to meet up.
-They can be a good “first friend” to start with when you move somewhere and they can also introduce you to people and give you tips on where to meet new friends.
+They can be a good “first friend” to start with when you move somewhere.
+Also, they can also introduce you to people and give you tips on where to meet new friends.

 Kids Activities (If You Have Kids)

-If you have little ones, taking them to children’s activities can be a good way to make friends with other parents.
+If you have little ones, taking them to children’s activities can be a good way to make friends.
 Look for children’s festivals, storytime at your local library, children’s theatre and other such events.

-Your kids will have a good time and will get a chance to socialize with other children, and you’ll get to chat with other parents.
+Your kids will have a good time and will get a chance to socialize with other children.
+Meanwhile, you’ll get to chat with other parents.
 Soon, you’ll have a full calendar of playdates lined up and plenty of other families to hang out with.

 Making Friends Isn’t Always Easy – But It’s Worth It

 Making friends when you move to a new city can be challenging and it can take a bit of effort.
-You may have to go outside of your comfort zone and put yourself out there, which might not be your first choice.
+You may have to go outside of your comfort zone.

-Not having many friends where you live can be a little bit stressful and depressing, but try not to bring those feelings into your new friendships.
+Not having many friends where you live can be a little bit stressful and depressing.
+However, try not to bring those feelings into your new friendships.
 You’ll find it easier to forge new friendships if you approach people with a positive, friendly attitude.

 You may even need to try a few of these different approaches until you find something that works.
 But – in my experience – that effort is totally worth it.